 Navy League of Canada

-Since 1895, the Navy League of Canada has supported the prosperity of Canadaâ€™s agricultural, industrial, and business sectors by encouraging dependable marine transportation and port facilities, and maritime safety and protection.
-We have also worked to ensure that Canadaâ€™s Navy remains relevant, sustainable, ready and able.
+When appropriate, we provide the government with recommendations for the responsible and sustainable stewardship of our marine resources.
+Our interests include defence, Canada’s agricultural, industrial, and business sectors by encouraging steadfast maritime safety and protection.
+We have also worked to ensure that Canada’s Navy and Coast Guard remain sustainable, ready and able.

 We are pleased to note our association with: